-The Culver’s root is actually nearly done blooming on the High Line.
-The white spikes and spires are fading to a deep brown, but the slender dark stalks are strong and persistent – they provide vertical integrity among the swaying grasses as well as a foil to the much more common globe- and umbel-shaped seed heads in the garden.
-It is one of the first summer blooming perennials to turn, and at this moment the Veronicastrum virginicum is a beautiful presage of the High Line gardens in autumn.
+By autumm, Culver’s root is actually nearly done blooming on the High Line.
+The white spikes and spires fade to a deep brown, but the slender dark stalks remain strong and persistent—they provide vertical integrity among the swaying grasses as well as a foil to the much more common globe- and umbel-shaped seed heads in the garden.
+It’s one of the first summer blooming perennials to turn.

 Veronicastrum virginicum, or Culver’s root, was chosen for planting on the High Line by Johnny Linville, High Line gardener and Manager of Horticulture.
 The Veronicastrum is just one part of the legacy Johnny has left us.

 On the High Line between 18th and 20th streets.